 The legend of this particular yancha (rock tea) is long and complex.
-It’s traced back to a Wuyi mountain tea farmer who wished to find where the rivers begin their journey.
+It goes back to a Wuyi mountain tea farmer who wished to find where the rivers begin their journey.
 The farmer set out on a quest to the top of the mountain.
-He walked for hours up the cliffs, entirely surrounded by clouds and mist.
-Suddenly, he met a mountain spirit disguised as an old man, a mountain spirit, who guided him to some tea bushes.
+He walked for hours up the cliffs, surrounded by clouds and mist.
+Suddenly, he met a mountain spirit disguised as an old man, who guided him to some tea bushes.
 The farmer took some back to his village and cultivated them.
 The resulting tea was some of the purest that the villagers ever had.

 1g per 20ml 10sec + 5sec for each subsequent infusion